 $3 Million Settlement Revealed In High-Profile Fracking Case

-In an unusual event, a legal settlement in a high profile fracking case has been made public because of a computer error.
-The document, dated August 31, 2018, shows the gas drilling company Range Resources and other defendants agreed to pay $3 million to three Washington County, Pa., families who alleged that nearby fracking contaminated their properties and made them sick.
+In an unusual event, a legal settlement in a high-profile fracking case has been made public because of a computer error.
+The document, dated Aug.
+31, 2018, shows that the gas drilling company Range Resources and other defendants agreed to pay $3 million to three Washington County, Pa., families who alleged that nearby fracking contaminated their properties and made them sick.

-The court document was issued under seal, but was discovered last week in a public database by a reporter with the public radio program The Allegheny Front and StateImpact Pennsylvania.
-After issuing an injunction, Judge Katherine B. Emery on Tuesday ruled it could be published.
+The court document was issued under seal but was discovered last week in a public database by a reporter with the public radio program The Allegheny Front and the StateImpact Pennsylvania project.
+After issuing an injunction, Judge Katherine B. Emery on Tuesday ruled that it could be published.
 The Pittsburgh Post-Gazette is suing to have the entire agreement made public.

-Nearly a decade ago, Stacey Haney, Beth Voyles, and others said they began smelling foul odors in the air and water in their homes, according to court records.
+Nearly a decade ago, Stacey Haney, Beth Voyles and others said they began smelling foul odors in the air and water in their homes, according to court records.
 Haney's son was diagnosed with arsenic poisoning.
-He and other family members visited doctors to complain of nose bleeds, headaches, dizziness, extreme fatigue, and skin rashes.
+He and other family members visited doctors to complain of nosebleeds, headaches, dizziness, extreme fatigue and rashes.

 They suspected a nearby Range Resources gas drilling well pad site.
-It included a drill cuttings pit, and impoundment for fracking wastewater.
+It included a drill cuttings pit and impoundment for fracking wastewater.

-In 2012, Haney, Voyles and Loren Kiskadden sued Range Resources, claiming spills, leaks, and other activities at the site contaminated their air, ground and surface water, resulting in health impacts for them, and the deaths of a beloved dog and a goat.
+In 2012, Haney, Voyles and Loren Kiskadden sued Range Resources, claiming that spills, leaks and other activities at the site contaminated their air, groundwater and surface water, resulting in health impacts for them and the deaths of a beloved dog and a goat.

 The suit also alleged Range Resources and two contracted laboratories committed fraud and conspiracy by manipulating test results to obscure their findings from the plaintiffs.

-In 2014, the Pennsylvania Department of Environmental Protection imposed a $4.15 million penalty on the company for violations at six waste water impoundments in Washington County, including the one near the Haney and Voyles homes.
+In 2014, the Pennsylvania Department of Environmental Protection imposed a $4.15 million penalty on the company for violations at six wastewater impoundments in Washington County, including the one near the Haney and Voyles homes.

 Griswold's book details Haney's eventual decision to move her family out of their house over fears of living near a contaminated site.
 Haney still owns that house.
 Voyles stayed in her home despite her struggles there.